-D.2.2 Uncertainty Associated with the Amount of Technical Provisions

-In general, when calculating technical provisions, we take account of the value of financial guarantees and contractual options included in insurance and reinsurance policies.
-Any assumptions made with respect to the likelihood that policy holders will exercise contractual options, including lapses and surrenders, are realistic and based on current and credible information.
+D.2.2 Uncertainty Associated with the Amount of Technical Provisions respect to the likelihood that policy holders will exercise contractual options, including lapses and surrenders, are realistic and based on current and credible information.
 The assumptions take account, either explicitly or implicitly, of the impact that future changes in financial and non-financial conditions may have on the exercise of those options.